udaan-iitt/editions/2023_Winter/penelope.md

 thumbnail: images/penelope.jpg
 authors: Iftekhar Ahmed
 starred: false
-abio: "If you ask a friend of Iftekar’s to describe him, the first word that will helplessly tumble out of their mouth is ‘poet’.
+abio: Iftekhar Ahmed:If you ask a friend of Iftekar’s to describe him, the first word that will helplessly tumble out of their mouth is ‘poet’.
 The soft-spoken poet, who radiates positive vibes and wields excellent oratory skills, Iftekhar, is currently pursuing an undergraduate degree in Electrical Engineering at IIT Tirupati.
-He is also a well-known badminton player who spends his spare time immersed in books and movies. "
+He is also a well-known badminton player who spends his spare time immersed in books and movies.
 ---
 <p style="text-align: center;align:center;">Every day begins with the dawn,<br>
 Sun rises at the eastern horizon,<br>